kansdev/apps-booking/README.md

 > - Pemilihan lapangan lengkap
 > - Tersedia dashboard admin

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.

 ## Kontribusi

 Aplikasi ini masih dalam tahap pengembangan, jika kalian ingin berkontribusi silahkan ikuti langkah berikut